 —a group of tests done to assess breathing ability.
 They will assess if your lungs have any difficulty moving adequate amounts of air.

 (ECG, EKG)—a test that records the heart’s activity by measuring electrical currents through the heart muscle

-—a test that uses sound waves (ultrasound) to examine the size, shape, and motion of the heart.
+—a test that uses sound waves (ultrasound) to examine the size, shape, and motion of the heart

 Talk with your doctor about the best treatment plan for you.
 Options include:

-Surgery may be considered if you:
+Surgery may be considered for those who:

 - Have impairments of the heart or lungs

 - Are uncomfortable with the appearance of your chest

 The ideal age for this type of surgery is 7-14 years.
 But surgery can also be successful in adults, as well.
 There are 2 main surgical options: